Impacted by Unexpected Federal Funding Changes?

 FOCUS AREAS

-Many nonprofits and small communities miss out on funding opportunities to advance important projects.
-FRLF funding requests should fall into one or more of the Fund’s four Focus Areas, which were identified as frequent barriers to federal funding by organizations and jurisdictions during the planning of this program:
+Many nonprofits and small communities miss out on federal and government funding opportunities to advance important projects.
+FRLF increases access to federal/government grants through the Fund’s four Focus Areas, which were identified as frequent barriers to federal funding during the planning of this program.
+Requests to FRLF should fall under one or more of the following:

 Pre Development & Financial Leverage